agerhardsson/agerhardsson.github.io/cv.md

 **Course leader** in course on applied methods in neurocognition and learning, including tasks such as planning, lecturing, grading essays and supervising (two semesters).

-**Lectures** about sleep, stress, executive functions, attention, biological perspective on personality and memory and learning (about 35 hours).
+**Lectures** about sleep, stress, executive functions, attention, biological perspective on personality and memory and learning (> 40 hours).

 **Seminar** leader in statistics, cognitive functions, experiments in biological psychology (about 300 hours).

-**Supervision** of Bachelor theses (five), and several student essays on many different levels.
+**Supervision** of a master's thesis on machine learning, Bachelor theses (five), and several student essays on many different levels.

 ## Technical skills